Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 * [Ninject](/nservicebus/dependency-injection/ninject.md)
 * [Unity](/nservicebus/dependency-injection/unity.md)

 Instead of the container adapter packages, use the [externally managed container mode](/nservicebus/dependency-injection#externally-managed-mode) to use a third party dependency injection container.
-See the [Migrating to externally managed container mode](#migrating-to-externally-managed-container-mode) section for examples using common dependency injection containers.
+See the [Migrating to externally managed mode](#Migrating-to-externally-managed-mode) section for examples using common dependency injection containers.

 ### Property injection